RedHatInsights/bonfire-tekton/README.md

       value: # Space-separated list of components to load.
     - name: COMPONENTS_W_RESOURCES
       value: # List of components to keep.
-    - name: COMPONENT_NAME #IMPORTANT: Your component in RHTAP has to be named the same as this field.
+    - name: BONFIRE_COMPONENT_NAME
       value: # Name of app-sre "resourceTemplate" in deploy.yaml for this component.
+If it is the same as the name in Konflux, you don't need to fill this
+    - name: COMPONENT_NAME
+      value: # Name of your component name in Konflux
     - name: IQE_PLUGINS
       value: # Name of the IQE plugin for this app.
     - name: IQE_MARKER_EXPRESSION